Saturday, November 19, 2022

 Instead, I decided that we could find a store that sold traditional German clothes.
 Alas, my online searches were fruitless.
 Apparently, Berliners don't wear/sell those items of their heritage.
 Only one store existed, Trachten Angermaier, and it was a five-minute walk north of Alexanderplatz.
 We went to the U-Bahn U5 station to go north to that plaza.
 Sadly, the northbound side of the platform was under construction.
 Everybody was compelled to use the other side.
 That was the ONLY time that we saw a transit worker in a Metro station.
 I asked him how to get to my destination?
 Speaking in English, he told me to ignore the train that was arriving and take the next one.
 I thanked him.
 Lewis and I watched that train go north into the tunnel.
 Minutes later, a train came out of that tunnel, going south.
 That didn't make sense to us, but we got on.
 The train continued south to the next station.
 Most people stayed on.
 Suddenly, the train reversed and brought us back to where we started.
 There were no announcements in English for what was happening.
 We were confused, but we stayed on.
 Then, the train went north and stopped at Rotes Rathaus Station.
 It would not proceed further to Alexanderplatz.

 Most people exited, and we noticed that foreigners were unsure what to do.
 By then, we felt exhausted and merely wanted to get back to our hotel.
 Not wanting to use the unclear Metro system, Lewis hailed a taxi.
 Riding to our hotel, my mind calmed and I realized that the train was probably a shuttle that took passengers between three stations where they were expected to use other trains to continue.
 Why didn't the transit worker explain that to me?
 That was unhelpful, thoughtless, and unprofessional of him.
 That was actually worse than what NYC provides.
-(At least we saw a close-up view of the TV Tower before entering our cab).
+(At least we saw a close-up view of the TV Tower before entering our cab.
+It was built by Soviets in 1965 during their Occupation for pro-Communist programs).

 *People can pay to dine or view the city from the top of the tower, but we refrain from doing things like that, and you can understand why by using this link: